SolaceSamples/solace-samples-java-jcsmp/_docs/feature_message-replay.md

 $ ./build/staged/bin/queueConsumer <host:port> <client-username>@<message-vpn> [<client-password>]
 ```

+At this point the replay log has one message.

 You can now run this sample and observe the following, particularly the "messageId"s listed:

 1. First, a client initiated replay is started when the flow connects.
 All messages are requested and replayed from the replay log.